99nakamoto/algorithm/README.md

 Algorithms
 =====

-## Content
+# Content

-All java codes here are solutions to algorithmic questions.

-## Note
+Some of my solutions to interesting algorithmic questions, all written in JAVA.

+# Setup

+This is not a simple project folder.
 This folder contains 3 Eclipse projects.

 In Eclipse, create seperate projects for each folder.
+The library dependencies should be all set.

 Enjoy coding!